ibm-cloud-docs/hs-crypto/initialize_hsm.md

   ```
   {: pre}

-7. **Move the master key**
+7. **Activate the master key**

-  Move the master key to the current master key register with the following command:
+  Activate the master key by moving the master key to the current master key register with the following command:

   ```
   ibmcloud tke domain-mk-setimm